 Your seasonal journal is essential if you’d like to grow, make, cook and live seasonally.
 It is time to start observing.
 Sure, take the four common seasons as a starting point, but be prepared to quickly adapt and change them based on what you experience happening – you can give your seasonal adaptation names, or even better, do some research of indigenous seasons in your area and match them to how it feels where you live.

 If you are keen on crop rotation, then a seasonal journal such as this which will last years and years is essential to keep track of alterations, experiments and observations.
-We made a start with great beginner information from our favourite Organic Vegetable Gardening book, and track changes and details in this seasonal journal, year on year.
+We made a start with great beginner information from our one of our favourite go-to garden books and track changes and details in this seasonal journal, year on year.

 We dedicate a section of our journal to each month, rather than calling it a season, so if the climate as a whole moves and evolves, we can track that movement across the year.
 Start your journal in any month you like.
 It isn’t a diary as such, but a perpetual record that tracks each week in each month.
 Your weekly notes can be one line, or a whole page – it doesn’t matter.